 - Worry about putting pressure on the health service, reducing its capacity for others.

 Loss of income

-- Actual reductions in income because not able to work
+- Actual reductions in income because of not being able to work

 Loneliness (reduced human contact and self-isolation)